Perhaps it is because I grew up on six acres of mid-coast Maine countryside with stone

 As many of you know, along with the amazing house and acreage, we also purchased a 27+ tree fruit

 orchard.
-We weren't aware of it at the time, but there are also black walnut trees, a variety of berries and we discovered six small trees in the
+We weren't aware of it at the time, but there are also black walnut trees, a variety of berries and we discovered six small trees in the north end of the orchard that we thought were currents, but are actually Nanking Cherries or Manchu Cherries!

 They are a semi-tart little berry originating from Nepal and China and are great for making jellies and pies!
 We also have lots of apple trees and a few peach or apricot, cherry, and pear!
 Sam keeps asking when the fruit will be ripe and I keep reminding him that when he starts school, we'll start picking the fruit!
 He had a blast picking the Nankings, even though we had to be soaked in the nasty bug stuff to make it out there long enough to pick three quarts!